SPchalil/SPchalil/README.md

 ### Hi there 👋 I'm Swapna The Coder!👩

-👩‍💻 I’m a software developer with an engineering background in Electrical and Computer
+👩‍💻 I’m a Software Developer with an engineering background in Electrical and Computer

 🔭 I’m currently working on Web based Full Stack Software Development